Seminar in Theological

 Search the ORU library catalog for Reference Materials

 - Try a library catalog subject search for your topic.
 From the list of subjects that come up, click a subject to view the book titles.
 Change "Search in the: View Entire Collection" to "Reference Collection."

 - Try a search for:

 church*, theolog*, Christian*, religio*, bibl* or missions AND encyclopedia or dictionary

 Get the Citation -- Go to the title record in the library catalog, click How do I Cite this?, and then select a citation style, such as Chicago/Turabian: Humanities.
 Copy/paste/edit the citation, as needed.

 Search Reference Databases

-Note: ebook titles in ORU databases are included in the ORU Library Catalog.
+Note: ebook titles are included in the ORU Library Catalog with links to the full text.

 - Christian Classics Ethereal Library: Church Fathers (CCEL) Open Access